 Machine Learning Engineer

-Perhaps one of the most exiting and lucrative careers on the list, a machine learning engineer creates systems for artificial intelligence (AI).
-This job requires a comprehensive understanding of software engineering, computer modelling, and statistics.
-AI technology can learn from experience and improve on itself which has significant implications on both the manufacturing and service industry.
+Perhaps one of the most exciting and lucrative careers on the list, a machine learning engineer creates systems for artificial intelligence (AI).
+This job requires a comprehensive understanding of software engineering, computer modeling, and statistics.
+AI technology can learn from experience and improve on itself which has significant implications for both the manufacturing and service industry.

 Marketing Analyst